prdoyle/terraform-provider-bosk/docs/index.md

 ### Required

-- `base_url` (String) Specifies the URL of the bosk API.
-Used as a prefix for all HTTP requests.
-Does not end with a slash.
 - `basic_auth_var_suffix` (String) Selects the environment variables to use for HTTP basic authentication; namely TF_BOSK_USERNAME_xxx and TF_BOSK_PASSWORD_xxx.
 If you don't want to use basic auth, specify NO_AUTH.